- EXTREMELY durable against auto-attacks.

 The (6) Elves bonus is very strong in the mid game, but trying to force it could damage you.
 Strong two-start units dictate the early-mid game rounds, and forcing too many one-star units in your lineup in order to get the (6) Elves bonus ASAP could actually damage you more than it helps you.

-In practice, you will get to (6) Elves most often on lvl7 or 8, but sometimes even on lvl9.
+In practice, you will get to (6) Elves most often on lvl7 or 8.

 What opening are you going for?
-You can build an Elven army out of a Druid opening because of Treant and Furion and out of a Knight opening because of Luna.
-Other openings are certainly possible, but they would require more selling of units to fit six Elves.
+You can build an Elven army out of a Druid opening because of Treant and Furion.
+Other openings are certainly possible (3 Goblins), but they would require more selling of units to fit six Elves.

 How do you imagine your end-game lineup based on the units you already have?
 How can you reach (6) Elves without abandoning your current synergies and strong units?